Bullying – Somebody DOES understand, and that someone is me.

 Survivor Turned Activist & Advocate for the Bullied

 I want you to know that I’m not just a face in cyberspace.
-Since the release of my first book, The New York Times Best-seller, Please Stop Laughing At Me… One Woman’s Inspirational Story, I’ve been touring the nation’s schools sharing my experiences with students, teachers and parents to motivate change.
-My anti-bullying program is called INJJA (It’s NOT Just Joking Around!™) and it consists of live presentations and optional long-term follow-up.
-If you’re interested in bringing me to your school or community, click here or email email@example.com and be sure to include your contact info so I can follow up right away.
+Since the release of my first book, The New York Times Best-seller, Please Stop Laughing at Me… One Woman’s Inspirational Story, I’ve been touring the nation’s schools sharing my experiences with students, teachers and parents to motivate change.
+My anti-bullying program is called INJJA (It’s NOT Just Joking Around!™) and it consists of live presentations and optional follow-up curriculum.
+If you’re interested in bringing me to your school or community, click here or email firstname.lastname@example.org and be sure to include your contact info so I can follow up right away.

 I also work with various organizations, address bullying in the workplace, hazing and university bullying, as well as keynote events and speak at conferences and conventions.